If you’re experiencing terminal issues, try switching to a simpler shell like

 Oh-My-Zsh Conflicts

 Oh-My-Zsh often interferes with shell integration.
-Solutions:
+Solutions:- Create a minimal

 .zshrc